Pintar-Community/help.stg.pintar.co.id/contents/docs/skills/en/user-skills-course-access-guide.md

 2. Click "Reply" button to add a comment on document.
 3. Comments that have been created can be deleted.

 ### **Understanding the Course (Offline Class Subcontent)**

+In the Offline Class menu, users can view the details of an offline class session such as the title, scheduled time, description, location, and a URL for more information.
+This class session lasts 90 minutes.

 ![](/img/offline-class_eng.png)

 ### **Understanding the Course (Live Session (other) Subcontent)**

-1. Click "Live Session Demo" to see an example of live session subcontent.
+1. Click "Live Session" to see an example of live session subcontent.
 2. After ensuring the title, date, time, duration, and description of the live session are correct, click "Start Session" to join the live session.

 ![](/img/live-session_eng.png)